mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 static3.mysite.com
 ```

 At more than 100ms each, the volume of DNS lookups can quickly dominate a large part of your page's lifecycle.
-You can mitigate this issue by implementing SPDY on your server.
-Domain sharding is used to circumvent caps specified by the browser to limit the number of connections to any one host.
-SPDY combines an unlimited number of concurrent requests into a single connection, meaning users with modern browsers accessing sites that support SPDY will only perform a single DNS lookup.
-This solution obviously has all of the downsides of implementing SPDY, which are outlined in the section dedicated to SPDY.
+You can mitigate this issue by implementing HTTP2 or SPDY on your server.
+While domain sharding is used to circumvent caps specified by the browser to limit the number of connections to any one host, these two protocols can be used to combine an unlimited number of concurrent requests into a single connection.
+This means that users with modern browsers accessing sites that support HTTP2 or SPDY will only perform a single DNS lookup.

 ## TCP Connections